 No matter how hard you think sales is, it’s the backbone which keeps your business alive.
 It’s something you can’t run away from.
 The only choice you have is to embrace it and form strategies to execute it in a smoother way.
-A sales plan help you to do just that.
+A sales plan helps you to do just that.

 It is a document which describes your objectives and processes of converting the sales lead into a paying customer.
 It establishes the revenue growth plan and other measurements for success.